phillippro/Agatha2.0/README.md

 ## Advanced version of Agatha software for periodic signal diagnostics

-### Compared with Agatha v1.0, v2.0 provide the following new features:
+### Compared with Agatha v1.0, v2.0 provides the following new features:

 > 1. The autoregressive noise model can be used to calculate BFP